SpudManTwo/KPT/README.md

 4. Run KPT.exe from the folder where you extracted the tool into.
 5. Create a new Project.
 6. Open the newly created project.
-7. Dump the contents of your Kokoro Connect Yoshi Random ISO
+7. Dump the contents of your Kokoro Connect Yochi Random ISO
 8. Unpack the ISO Files.
 9. Dump the strings.
 10. Extract the images.